-How much does a mammogram machine cost and how can you decide which one to get?
-That is what we will discuss in this blog post.
+How much does a mammogram machine cost and how do you best decide which one to get?

-Naturally, the prices between new and used mammography devices differ and by buying a used system you can save a bundle of money.
+Naturally, prices between new and used mammography devices differ and buying a used system will naturally, save you money.

-On the market, you can find analog and digital mammography machines, and digital mammography machines with the tomosynthesis option.
+Furthermore, on the market, you will find analog and digital mammography machines, and the digital systems can be with or without the tomosynthesis option.

 |Analog||Digital||Digital with Tomosynthesis|